NoahApthorpe/ConvnetCellDetection/README.md

 The first parameter (`data_dir`) points to the subdirectory of your experiment containing the data you wish to process on the next run of the pipeline.
 The `data_dir` parameter for training should be a `labeled` directory (e.g. `../data/example/labeled`).
 When you are ready to run a forward pass on new (non-labeled) data, you will need to change this to point to a new subdirectory of your experiment (see [Label new data](#label-new-data)).

+If you are running Convnet Cell Detection on a machine that can start Docker containers directly (e.g. an Amazon EC2 instance with the Docker daemon running), change the `use_docker_machine`parameter to 0.
+Otherwise, a VirtualBox virtual machine will be started to run the docker container.

 Details about further customization using other parameters in the `main_config.cfg` file are provided in the [Detailed Parameter Configuration](#detailed-parameter-configuration) section.

 ### Provide training data